pashokman/playwright_pytest_xdist_logs_github_actions/README.md

 allure serve allure-results
 ```

-To see the trace of failed test you should download `allure-report` artifact, extract from a zip file, run the command:
+To see the trace of failed test you should download `playwright-screenshots-videos-traces-on-failure` artifact, extract from a zip file, run the command (before using this command should install NodeJS):
 ```
-playwright show-trace test-results/tests-test-try-py-test-item-names-text-webkit-incorrect-login-incorrect-pwd/trace.zip
+npx playwright show-trace test-results/tests-test-try-py-test-item-names-text-webkit-incorrect-login-incorrect-pwd/trace.zip
 ```